EnginBahar/SpotDIPy/README.md

 # SpotDIPy
-The easy way for stellar Doppler Imaging
+An Easy Way for Stellar Doppler Imaging of Cool Single Stars.

 Coming soon!